Buckland, Surrey: Governance

 Surrey County Council, elected every four years, has one representative from Buckland for Dorking Rural.
-Two councillors sit on the Mole Valley borough council.
+Two councillors sit on the Mole Valley District Council.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).